-The two brothers who founded Twiga Coffee grew up in a Kenyan coffee plantation, so they intimately know more about coffee than most.
-They have traveled to 18 different countries, visiting 32 distinct farms, and have tried over 500 different coffee blends, a lifetime of experience that has left them with the knowledge of how to roast the premium beans that they source in order to brew the best cup of coffee.
-But this isn’t where their commitment to the world of great coffee ends, as here at Twiga Coffee we work hard to foster relationships.
+Twiga Coffee’s founders are two brothers who grew up on a Kenyan coffee plantation, becoming intimately familiar with all coffee has to offer.
+They have traveled to 18 different countries, visiting 32 distinct farms, and have tried over 500 different coffee blends.
+Their travels have provided them a lifetime of experience and left them with the knowledge of roasting premium beans in order to brew the best cup of coffee.
+But this isn’t where their commitment to the world of great coffee ends.
+Here at Twiga Coffee we work hard to foster relationships.

 We work hard to ethically source all of our beans from African farmers that grow their beans according to organic standards, ensuring that not only do our customers receive the best tasting cup of coffee that they can find but that the local communities are the ones seeing the profits from these coffee exports.